satyamkapoor/satyamkapoor.github.io/content/about.md

 ## Hello there, I'm Satyam

-I'm an SRE (Site Reliability Engineer) actively shaping infrastructure at DPG Media Belgium.
-With nearly five years of experience, I've worked across various cloud platforms, including AWS, Azure, DigitalOcean, Hetzner, Linode, Oracle Cloud, and more.
-My work centers around optimizing cloud environments, crafting resilient, efficient systems, and implementing best practices in cloud technology and Linux systems.
+Having recently transitioned from DPG Media in Belgium to DE-CIX in Frankfurt, Germany, I am an SRE (Site Reliability Engineer) actively involved in shaping infrastructure at DPG Media Belgium.
+With close to five years of experience, I have worked extensively across diverse cloud platforms such as AWS, Azure, DigitalOcean, Hetzner, Linode, Oracle Cloud, and more.
+My focus lies in optimizing cloud environments, building resilient and efficient systems, and implementing best practices in cloud technology and Linux systems.

-My passion is ensuring that engineers are unblocked and can work seamlessly, regardless of the cloud environment they operate in.
-I'm committed to learning and adapting to new challenges, keeping pace with the ever-evolving tech landscape.
-I'm dedicated to sharing knowledge and helping others navigate the complexities of technology.
-Whether you're interested in cloud infrastructure, Kubernetes, DevOps, MLOps, or simply want to connect, don't hesitate to reach out.
-Let's collaborate to drive progress in the tech world.
+My dedication lies in ensuring engineers are unblocked and can operate seamlessly across various cloud environments.
+I am committed to continuous learning, adapting to new challenges, and staying abreast of the ever-evolving tech landscape.
+I am passionate about sharing knowledge and assisting others in navigating the complexities of technology.
+Whether you are interested in cloud infrastructure, Kubernetes, DevOps, MLOps, or simply wish to connect, feel free to reach out.
+Let's collaborate to drive progress in the tech realm

 ### Stuff I like